kosamad/the-meadow-project/TESTING.md

 # Manual Testing

 The desktop version of the site underwent testing across various browsers and devices to ensure compatibility.
 Testing included Google Chrome, Mozilla Firefox, and Microsoft Edge on desktop computers.
-Additionally, Chrome was tested on both Lenovo Tablet and Pixel devices, while Safari was used for mobile testing.
+Additionally, Chrome was tested on both Lenovo Tablet and Pixel devices, while Safari was tested on on a mobile.

 The site was responsive on all browsers and devices (down to  320px as recommended by [Free Code Camp](https://www.freecodecamp.org/news/media-query-css-example-max-and-min-screen-width-for-mobile-responsive-design/))